Nicherus/API-BLOGIUM/README.md

-To run the project just enter "yarn dev"
+To run the project just enter "yarn && yarn dev"